Drugs, alcohol and mental health - Getting help

 How can I get help?

-If you have a mental illness and use drugs, the NHS calls this 'dual diagnosis'.
+If you have a mental illness and use drugs, the NHS may call this 'dual diagnosis' or ‘co-occurring diagnosis’.
 Your local NHS trust may have a policy that says how they will help people with dual diagnosis.
 Check on their website to see if you can find out more about what to expect locally.

 If you are not already getting help with your mental health from your local mental health team, a good first step is to make an appointment to see your GP.
 Your GP may offer you medication and therapy to treat your mental illness.
 They may refer you to a drug and alcohol service to help you with your drug use.

 If your needs are too complicated for your GP to deal with alone, you might need more specialist support.
-Mental health services should offer this and work with drug and alcohol services to give you all the help you need.
-The Department of Health says that people with dual diagnosis are a key group of people who should get from specialist mental health services.
+A GP can refer you to your local mental health service or Community Mental Health Team (CMHT).
+They should offer this support and work with drug and alcohol services to give you all the help you need.
+The Department of Health says that people with dual diagnosis are a key group of people who should get help from mental health services.

 Need practical advice & info?
 We can help.